Most would say, breastfeeding moms can’t have their usual drink energy drinks. But what if I can convince you that they actually can?

 More energy drinks nowadays have little to no sugar in them, which is a good sign for energy drink lovers!

-But, usually sugar-free energy drinks come with artificial sweeteners that provides the sweet taste.
+But, usually, sugar-free energy drinks come with artificial sweeteners that provide a sweet taste.
 Artificial sweeteners should also only be consumed in moderate amounts.

 3. B Vitamins

 The common B vitamins present in energy drinks are usually:

 - Vitamin B2 (Riboflavin) – Riboflavin helps with the process of breaking down fats, proteins, and carbohydrates, and also in maintaining our body’s energy storage.
 It also helps to convert carbohydrates into energy for our body’s needs.

 - Vitamin B3 (Niacin or Niacinamide) – is important for the process of production and repairing the DNA cells of our body.
 It’s also an antioxidant that protects your body cells from harmful substances.